nedosoprano/Managing-servo-speed/README.md

 # Managing-servo-speed
-Program for manage servo speed using an analog input and indicating this speed on the lcd.
+Program for managing servo speed using an analog input and indicating this speed on the lcd.